Let’s get you startedSign in or create an account to view your personalized quotes.

 No. Gap insurance is optional in Arkansas.
 The only coverage Arkansas requires drivers to carry is liability.
 Arkansas drivers must maintain at least $25,000 per person and $50,000 per accident in bodily injury liability.
 The state also requires $25,000 per accident in property damage liability.[4]

-• What is the purpose of gap insurance?
+• What are the cons of gap insurance?

 • Who should get gap insurance?